Telstra Plan Review <br>And Comparison

 Telstra has moved its call centres back to Australia

-Telstra recently announced that it had hired 2,000 Aussies as support staff and moved its call centres back to Australia.
+In 2022 Telstra hired 2,000 Aussies as support staff and moved its call centres back to Australia.
 The telco will use a hybrid model, where some of its support staff will work from home.
-This means that the next time you ring Telstra for help, you’ll talk to an Australian and not overseas support staff.
+This means that when you ring Telstra for help, you’ll talk to an Australian and not overseas support staff.
 And because they work from home, you might even be speaking to someone in your neighbourhood, making it easier for them to understand and empathise with you about any network issues you might have.

 Summing up Telstra’s SIM Only Plans